Global Cities and Citizenship

 The impact of migration on cities is, and will continue to be, significant.
 Migration puts additional pressure on the provision of social services, such as affordable housing, health services, and education, as well as on water, power and transportation infrastructure.
 International migration can also raise challenging issues of social cohesion, as cities seek to integrate large numbers of persons who speak different languages and come from diverse cultural, religious and ethnic backgrounds.

-The Research Platform on Cities, Migration and Membership connects leading migration research institutions from countries around the globe.
+The Cities and Human Mobility Research Collaborative (CMMRC) connects leading migration research institutions from countries around the globe.
 It collaborates on conceptual and evidence-based research and policy analysis including on the topics of data of urban growth, inclusion, new technologies and forced migration.
-Find out more about the The Cities, Mobility and Membership Research Collaborative Launch.